Laura Albert: Public appearances

 To disguise LeRoy's true identity, Albert, when speaking as LeRoy, communicated exclusively via phone, fax, and email, citing LeRoy's overwhelming social anxiety as an excuse to avoid in-person meetings or public appearances.
 When meeting face-to-face, Albert would adopt the additional persona of Emily "Speedie" Frasier, a well-travelled woman with a Cockney accent who purported to be JT's friend and roommate.
-According to author Mary Gaitskill, at a dinner date in which she and LeRoy were to meet, Albert, in the guise of Speedie, arrived instead, and the two engaged in a long conversation.
+According to author Mary Gaitskill, at a dinner date in which she and LeRoy were to meet, Albert arrived, in the guise of Speedie instead of LeRoy, and the two engaged in a long conversation.
 "She struck me as very bright and very young," recalled Gaitskill.

 In 2001, a person claiming to be LeRoy began appearing in public, usually decked out in wigs and sunglasses.
 This was later revealed to be Albert's sibling-in-law Savannah Knoop, whom Albert had enlisted to portray LeRoy in public.
 Knoop continued to appear as LeRoy for several years, often accompanied by Albert posing as Speedie/Emily Frasier.

 A friend, Steve O'Connor, said that he knew Laura Albert had written the books.
 Star photographer Mary Ellen Mark claimed that when she photographed Savannah Knoop for a Vanity Fair shoot she was certain that Savannah Knoop was a woman and recalled the costumed JT LeRoy persona as "a masquerade that a lot of fancy people fell for...A put-on that didn't harm anybody."